Aut0R3V/website/content/en/docs/concepts/overview/working-with-objects/common-labels.md

 ...
 ```

-With the MySQL `StatefulSet` and `Service` you'll notice information about both MySQL and Wordpress, the broader application, are included.
+With the MySQL `StatefulSet` and `Service` you'll notice information about both MySQL and WordPress, the broader application, are included.